 - Inpatient care—in a psychiatric hospital or the psychiatric unit of a hospital, usually for no more than 30 days

-Within those three categories are more subtle differences.
-Let’s take a look at each of the teen mental health treatment options and how they support young people.
+Within those categories are more subtle differences.
+Let’s take a look at the difference between inpatient and residential treatment, as well as inpatient vs. outpatient mental health programs.